 The presenter will review the situation and adjust the measures if necessary.
 We appreciate your understanding.

-The presenter reserve the rights of final decision on the arrangement.
+The presenter reserve the right to the final decision on the arrangement.

 Hong Kong Arts Centre is financially supported by the Art Development Matching Grants Scheme of the Government of the Hong Kong Special Administrative Region.